Introduction to Chemical Warfare Training

 Recognition of the global threat of CWAs dates back many hundreds of years.

-In 1899, a third agreement, ratified at an international peace conference held in the Hague, banned the use of projectiles filled with poison gas.
+A third agreement, ratified at an international peace conference held in the Hague, banned the use of projectiles filled with poison gas.

-The 1993 Chemical Weapons Convention aims to eliminate an entire category of weapons of mass destruction (WMDs) by banning the development, production and stockpiling of CWAs.
+Chemical Weapons Convention aims to eliminate an entire category of weapons of mass destruction (WMDs) by banning the development, production and stockpiling of CWAs.

 The Convention rules that toxic chemicals are only to be developed and produced for purposes unrelated to chemical weapons.
 All States Parties agree to chemically disarm by destroying any stockpiles of chemical weapons and the facilities that produce them.